techx/quill/README.md

 ### Automated Dependency Updates

 The repository has been signed up to Dependabot, an automated dependency management tool.
 Dependabot automatically checks for updates for any outdated or insecure requirements and it will open a pull request for each one of them.
-To parametrize the tool further please look here: <https://dependabot.com/docs/config-file/>
+To parametrize the tool further please [look here.](https://dependabot.com/docs/config-file/)

 ## Contributing